ivalaginja/babycat/_pages/parts-list.md

 The frame box is an optional protection around the assembled coronagraph.
 It is made of aluminum frames and acrylic sheets that can be assembled and disassembled.
 The frame box is designed to protect the coronagraph during transport and also during outreach and teaching activities.

+{: .notice--success}
+The total price estimate for the frame box is **$490**.

+The frame box is extremely useful if you intend to transport your demo coronagraph in any sort of transportation case.

 <table>
     <thead>